chewzzz1014/sql-basics/notes/udacity/basics.md

 ## Logical Operator
   1. `LIKE`:
       - Perform operations similar to using WHERE and =, but for case when did not know exactly what we're looking for.
       - Using wildcard that describes the matching (case sensitive).
-Eg: `WHERE referrer_url LIKE '%google%`
+Eg: `WHERE referrer_url LIKE '%google%'`
       - % : Any num of chars
   2. `IN`:
       - Perform operations similar to using WHERE and =, but for more than one condition.